Aneka Jiwaji

 A trusted advocate with broad experience in commercial, securities, regulatory, and appellate matters, Aneka provides clear, strategic representation grounded in strong judgement and a deep understanding of complex legal and business challenges.

 Aneka is a formidable advocate bringing a decade of litigation experience to Jiwaji Law.
-Aneka’s practice includes complex commercial and securities disputes, regulatory and administrative law matters, intellectual property enforcement, and tax-related litigation.
-She also has extensive experience in representing insurers and insureds in complex coverage and defence disputes, including director and officer liability, errors and omissions liability and products liability matters.
+Aneka’s practice focuses on complex commercial litigation and securities disputes, particularly securities enforcement, regulatory investigations, and administrative proceedings, as well as intellectual property enforcement, tax-related litigation, and defamation claims.
 Aneka represents companies, founders, directors, investors, and professionals in trials, appeals, judicial reviews, class proceedings, and urgent applications.
-Her focus is on complex disputes that require strategic analysis, strong advocacy, and an understanding of both business realities and regulatory frameworks.
+Her focus is on complex disputes that require strategic analysis, strong advocacy, and an understanding of both business realities and regulatory frameworks, particularly where legal issues and reputational risk intersect.

-Aneka’s litigation background spans several respected national and international firms, as well as, most recently, one of British Columbia’s leading commercial litigation boutiques.
+Aneka’s litigation background spans several respected regional, national, and international law firms, as well as, most recently, one of British Columbia’s leading commercial litigation boutiques.
 Aneka also brings direct regulatory insight to her securities litigation practice.
-Her previous role as Litigation Counsel - Enforcement at the British Columbia Securities Commission, along with her LLM in Securities Law from Osgoode Hall Law School, have provided her with deep experience in capital markets regulation, enforcement proceedings, and compliance oversight.
+Her previous role as Litigation Counsel – Enforcement at the British Columbia Securities Commission, along with her LLM in Securities Law from Osgoode Hall Law School, has provided her with deep experience in capital markets regulation, enforcement proceedings, whistleblower matters, and compliance oversight.

 Education